simonmichael/hledger_site/src/how-to-record.md

   (like Emacs ledger-mode's TAB account completion and M-q alignment).

 ### From templates
-- In Emacs with [yasnippet](https://www.emacswiki.org/emacs/Yasnippet) (or similar) configured, enter the name of a snippet and complete with TAB
+- In Emacs with [yasnippet](https://www.emacswiki.org/emacs/Yasnippet) configured (eg), enter the name of a snippet and complete with TAB

 ### From past entries
 - Find, copy and modify a past entry in the journal